- Business and Employment»

 - Setting goals are always part of a person’s life.
 Once you decide to go into business, you have to set your own goals to achieve.
 While setting goals is exciting; it may turn out a frustration once you don’t achieve your set goals.

 So what should you do with your goal setting?

 Simple, just set goals that are achievable.
 Make sure that you are setting goals that you know you can handle and thus achieve.

 Next, set short-term and long-term goals.
 Your short-term goal is to have an immediate income once the end of the month arrives.
 Your long-term goal is how to maintain a good number of students.

 3. KEEP YOUR STANDARD HIGH

-- You are set to go into business so you aim for high standard of teaching and other tutorial services.
-This is not easy to achieve being that there are several tutorial centers popping like mushrooms.
+- You are set to go into business so you aim for a high standard of teaching and other tutorial services.
+This is not easy to achieve being that, there are several tutorial centers popping like mushrooms.
 Your edge is when you are able to establish a standard that people will start to seek.

 - The key is, know your students and your clients.